mongodb/terraform-provider-mongodbatlas/docs/guides/serverless-shared-migration-guide.md

 # Migration Guide: Transition out of Serverless Instances and Shared-tier clusters

-The goal of this guide is to help users transition out of Serverless Instances (`mongodbatlas_serverless_instance`) and Shared-tier clusters (M2 and M5) in favor of Flex or Dedicated Clusters.
+The goal of this guide is to help users transition from Serverless Instances (`mongodbatlas_serverless_instance`) and Shared-tier clusters (M2 and M5) to Flex or Dedicated Clusters.

-After March 2025, all Serverless instances and Shared-tier clusters will be automatically converted to Flex/Dedicated clusters, results in configuration drift in Terraform.
-If a Serverless instance/Shared-tier cluster does not fit the constraints of a Flex cluster, it will be converted into a Dedicated cluster which will result in downtime and workload disruption.
-It will otherwise be converted into a Flex cluster.
+After March 2025, all Serverless instances and Shared-tier clusters will automatically convert to Flex/Dedicated clusters, resulting in configuration drift in Terraform.
+If a Serverless instance or Shared-tier cluster does not fit the constraints of a Flex cluster, it will convert into a Dedicated cluster, resulting in downtime and workload disruption.
+Otherwise, it will convert to a Flex cluster.

-Migration from Serverless instances and Shared-tier clusters to Flex/Dedicated clusters can be done manually before March 2025.
+You can migrate from Serverless instances and Shared-tier clusters to Flex or Dedicated clusters manually before March 2025.

-**Note:** We recommend to wait until March 2025 for Serverless instances and Shared-tier clusters to be autoconverted.
+**Note:** We recommend waiting until March 2025 for Serverless instances and Shared-tier clusters to autoconvert.

 ## From M2/M5 clusters to Flex
 ### Pre-Autoconversion Migration Procedure